Wildest Dreams (Nadine Lustre album): Background

-Wildest Dreams is the debut studio album of Filipino singer-actress Nadine Lustre.
-It is Lustre's first full-length record, released on October 31, 2020, through her label Careless Music, six years after her self-titled EP Nadine Lustre (2014), which was released through her former label, Viva Records.
 Ever since Lustre's move to Careless, her sound has evolved from bubblegum pop to pop-soul and urban indie, as heard on singles such as "St4y Up" (2018), "I Like It" (2018), and "No 32" (2019).
 Although production and conception of the album had started before the COVID-19 pandemic, Lustre admitted that she was able to do a lot of writing for the album during the government-imposed community quarantine.
 She collaborated for the songwriting with Massiah (Haissam Morton), Bret Jackson (KINGwAw), James Reid, Marcus Davis, and Calvin Fernandez.
 Production was done by Jackson, Reid, Davis, Fernandez, Isagani Palabyab, and Kahlil Ho Atienza.

 Lustre released the title track "Wildest Dreams" as the album's lead single on October 16, 2020.